Go to

 ➕ On a scale from 1 (strongly disagree) to 5 (strongly agree), how would you rate your satisfaction with our website’s UX/UI design and load times?

-The second question uses specific tech terms like “UX/UI design” (User Experience/User Interface design) and “load times,” words that will make more sense to someone familiar with technology and web design.
+The second question uses specific tech terms like “UX/UI design” (User Experience/User Interface design) and “load times,” words that will make more sense to someone familiar with web design and technology like free AI website builders.
+This kind of survey, where you ask to share opinions with a range of answer options from “strongly agree” to “strongly disagree,” is called a Likert scale.

 #2 Don’t make surveys too long